 positive payouts for insurance plans only when extreme and uncommon medical

-When considering whether or not to buy health insurance for your pet, first
+When considering whether or not to buy pet health insurance, first determine

-think carefully about what you would do if your pet needs expensive medical
+what you would do if your pet required expensive medical care.
+While many

-that, in terms of out-of-pocket costs, most pet owners will do better without
+costs over the life of your pet, most pet owners will do better without

-Still thinking about pet insurance?
-Here are some tips for choosing the
+Still considering pet insurance?
+Here are tips for choosing the right policy:

 Be aware that no plan covers pre-existing conditions.